-Hands-on experiments, a casual café, and an adjacent park provide shared activities, yet the compact two-floor layout offers limited variety for a long romantic outing.
+What makes it 71% Couple-Friendly: Hands-on experiments, a casual café, and an adjacent park provide shared activities, yet the compact two-floor layout offers limited variety for a long romantic outing.

-Self-guided Hall Tour:
+Self-Guided Hall Tour:

-Experiment Tour:
+Hands-On Experiment Tour:

 Techno-kun Healthy Club:

-On-site Café Break:
+Café Break:

 Utsubo Park Stroll: